eduardoguerrero/php_benchmark/README.md

 # 1. Start the container

-You can start the container by typing following into your local shell (in those examples has been used PHP 8.0.2 and results may vary in other PHP versions.)
+You can start the container by typing following into your local shell (In those examples has been used `PHP 8.0.2` and results may vary in other PHP versions.)

 ```bash
 ❯ cd /path/your/project/php_benchmark/docker